-- 760 The results of the different age-depth models carried out for the lacustrine sediment record - 761 from Holzmaar are accessible via the PANGAEA data archiving and publication system at - 762 https://doi.org/10.1594/PANGAEA.949393.
+Data availability.
+The results of the different age-depth models carried out for the lacustrine sediment record from Holzmaar are accessible via the PANGAEA data-archiving and publication system at https://doi.org/10.1594/PANGAEA.949393 (Birlo et al., 2022).

-Author contributions

-- SB and BZ conducted the fieldwork and conceptualized the study.
-SB described and sampled the - sediment, modified and run the Bayesian age-depth models, visualized the data and drafted the - first version of the manuscript.
+Author contributions.
+SB and BZ conducted the fieldwork and conceptualized the study.
+SB described and sampled the sediment, modified and ran the Bayesian age-depth models, visualized the data, and drafted the first version of the manuscript.
 WT measured and interpreted lead and cesium data.
-All authors - 767 contributed to the writing and to revising of the manuscript.
+All authors contributed to the writing and to revising of the manuscript.

-Competing interests

-The contact author declares that neither she nor her co-authors have any competing interests.
+Competing interests.
+The contact author has declared that none of the authors has any competing interests.